taborda-cws-prototype/cws-parent-portal/us-digital-services-playbook/us-digital-services-playbook-details.md

 Create a prioritized list of tasks the user is trying to accomplish, also known as "user stories"	| The product owner developed user stories from the feedback gathered during ideation.
 These were used to form the prioritized product backlog. *(2c)*
 As the digital service is being built, regularly test it with potential users to ensure it meets people’s needs |	Periodic user testing of wireframes, early functioning prototypes, and iteration increments was conducted.
 We used low and high fidelity prototypes iteratively, with user testing between iterations. *(2f)*
 **Key Questions** |**Answers**
-Who are your primary users?	| Parents interacting with Child Protective Services (CPS) What user needs will this service address? |	Provide tools for parents to communicate with case workers and easily access resources.
+Who are your primary users?	| Parents interacting with Child Protective Services (CPS).
+We added a "test harness" to create CPS worker accounts in the system to demonstrate the abilty to send and recieve messages within the prototype.
+What user needs will this service address? |	Provide tools for parents to communicate with case workers and easily access resources.
 Why does the user want or need this service? |	Parents are understandably anxious about interacting with CPS and this application provides a less-intimidating interaction with case workers and the CPS process.
 Which people will have the most difficulty with the service? | People with little or no computer experience